Dry to Cooked Grain Conversions (Because Every Grain Is Different)

 Does rinsing grains change the final yield?

-Why do my grains sometimes turn mushy?
+Why do my grains turn mushy?

 Are ancient grains harder to convert than modern grains?